Is In-Context Learning a Type of Error-Driven Learning? Evidence from the Inverse Frequency Effect in Structural Priming: Introduction

-In this paper, we aim to better characterize \textit{what kind of learning mechanism ICL is} by drawing a connection between ICL and human learning mechanisms.
-Specifically, we examine the hypothesis that \textit{ICL functionally performs gradient-based fine-tuning (e.g., gradient descent)} by empirically investigating a weaker claim with off-the-shelf LLMs evaluated with natural language data: \textbf{whether ICL is a type of gradient-based---i.e., error-driven---learning such that a gradient component is implicitly computed during the forward pass}.
-We approach this question by treating ICL as a processing mechanism of LLMs and borrowing insights from methods of studying processing mechanisms in humans: we examine to what extent LLMs show the \textit{inverse frequency effect} (IFE), a phenomenon in the human structural priming paradigm \citep{branigan2017experimental} that has been argued to require a gradient-based processing mechanism in humans, namely \textit{implicit learning} (e.g., \citealp{chang2006becoming}).
-We study the linguistic phenomenon of the dative alternation and demonstrate that LLMs show a robust IFE under standard fine-tuning (which involves explicit gradient-based learning), and varying degrees of the IFE under the ICL setting, with larger models showing a stronger IFE.
-We conclude that, at least in the cases we studied, ICL is indeed a gradient-based learning mechanism.
+In this paper, we aim to better characterize \textit{what kind of learning mechanism ICL is} by drawing a connection between ICL and human learning mechanisms, using a case study that allows us to evaluate off-the-shelf LLMs using natural language data.
+Specifically, we investigate \textbf{whether ICL is a type of \textit{error-driven learning} such that an error signal is implicitly computed during the forward pass}.
+By focusing on this question, we take some first steps toward understanding whether ICL involves implicit gradient descent because gradient descent is one type of error-driven learning.
+To approach this question, we treat ICL as a processing mechanism of LLMs and borrow insights from methods of studying processing mechanisms in humans: we examine to what extent LLMs show the \textit{inverse frequency effect} (IFE), a phenomenon in human structural priming \citep{branigan2017experimental} that has been argued to require an error-driven processing mechanism in humans, implicit learning (e.g., \citealp{chang2006becoming}).
+We focus our attention on the widely studied linguistic phenomenon of the dative alternation where the IFE has been robustly attested in humans.
+We demonstrate that LLMs not only show a robust IFE under standard fine-tuning (which involves explicit gradient descent, a type of error-driven learning), but also varying degrees of the IFE under the ICL setting, with larger models showing a stronger IFE.
+Given the correlation between ICL ability and model size, we use our results to conclude that, at least in the cases we study, ICL is indeed an error-driven learning mechanism.